How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Setup, assumptions and notation

 \subsection{Setup}

 Our setup and assumptions are similar to those found for instance in \cite{miller}.
 We fix $n\in\mathbbm{N}$ and study probability measures on $\mathbbm{R}^d$ having Lebesgue densities of the form:

 where $\pi:\mathbbm{R}^d\to\mathbbm{R}$ is a Lebesgue probability density function, $L_n:\mathbbm{R}^d\to\mathbbm{R}$ and $z_n\in\mathbbm{R}_+$ is the normalizing constant.
-Throughout the paper, we call $\prior$ \textit{the prior density} (or simply \textit{the prior}), $\loglikelihood$ \textit{the generalized log-likelihood} and $\posterior$ \textit{the generalized posterior}.
+Throughout the paper, we call $\prior$ \textit{the prior density} (or simply \textit{the prior}), $\loglikelihood$ \textit{the generalized log-likelihood}, and $\posterior$ \textit{the generalized posterior}.
 By we denote the \textit{generalized log-posterior} and let:

 whenever those quantities exist.
-If those quantities are unique, we call $\mle$ the \textit{maximum likelihood estimator} (\textit{MLE}) and $\map$ the \textit{maximum a posteriori} (\textit{MAP}).
+If those quantities are unique, we call $\mle$ the \textit{maximum likelihood estimator} (\textit{MLE}) and $\map$ the \textit{maximum a posteriori} (\textit{MAP}) estimator.
 Here and elsewhere, overbars will refer to quantities derived from the MAP ($\jbar$, $\deltabar$, $\mbar{2}$, etc., introduced below) and hats will refer to quantities derived from the MLE (for instance $\jhat$, introduced below).
 For any twice-differentiable function $f:\mathbbm{R}^d\to\mathbbm{R}$, we let $f'$ stand for its gradient and $f''$ for its Hessian.
 We shall write

-whenever those expressions make sense (i.e. when the Hessians exist).
-For any three times differentiable function $f:\mathbbm{R}^d\to\mathbbm{R}$, we will also write $f'''$ for its third (Frech\'et) derivative, defined as the following multilinear $3$-form on $\mathbbm{R}^d$:
+whenever those expressions make sense (i.e.\ when the Hessians exist).
+For any three times differentiable function $f:\mathbbm{R}^d\to\mathbbm{R}$, we will also write $f'''$ for its third (Fr\'echet) derivative, defined as the following multilinear $3$-form on $\mathbbm{R}^d$:

 The norm $\|\cdot\|^*$ of this third derivative will be defined in the following way: